dchacke/hiccdown/Readme.md

     # => '<div data-foo-bar="baz" data-fuzz="buzz"></div>'
     ```

-2. Array attribute values are concatenated with a space (after each being cast to a string and escaped).
+2. Array attribute values are concatenated with a space (after each being cast to a string and escaped). `nil` and empty strings are ignored.
 This is useful for programmatically building class attributes:

     ```ruby
-    Hiccdown::to_html([:div, { class: ['foo', :bar, 1] }])
+    Hiccdown::to_html([:div, { class: ['foo', :bar, nil, '', 1] }])
     # => '<div class="foo bar 1"></div>'
     ```